...

 Not only you as an investor, but also the ETF itself must pay 3% withholding tax on the income.
 An ETF domiciled in Switzerland on a Swiss index is tax-privileged.
 How difficult or easy the reclaim is, probably can not be said in general terms.

-1. Hi Robin, there is no general answer for this.
-What could speak for it: You have different "investment pots" with different goals and time horizons.
-Then you could, for example, in the True Wealth account drive an aggressive strategy that works towards an investment goal in 20 years.
-And in Selma you could invest towards a goal that you want to achieve in 5 years - which is why you invest less aggressively there (i.e. less equity exposure).
+1. Hello Robin, there is no general answer to this.
+What could speak in favour of it: You have different "investment pots" with different goals and time horizons.
+Then you could, for example, pursue an aggressive strategy in the True Wealth account that works towards an investment goal in 20 years.
+And with Selma you could invest towards a goal that you want to achieve in 5 years - which is why you invest less aggressively (i.e. less equity exposure) there.

 With regard to Diversification you must be aware, however, that the investment products partly overlap.